nvtkaszpir/devops-and-deployments/README.md

 Feel free to add suggestions.
 This should be later split into separate docs.

 - define your character
-- the mission is to fulfill succesful deployment in given time/money constraint
+- the mission is to fulfill successful deployment in given time/money constraint
 - game should be rouge like, so the setup is randomly generated at start,
   examples:
   - you inherit legacy system, throw a dice to define how many years ago it was installed and not updated
-  - you create a new app, throw a dice to define numbr of dependencies, and for each dependency throw if it has breaking deps
+  - you create a new app, throw a dice to define number of dependencies, and for each dependency throw if it has breaking dependencies
-  - thorw a dice to define system complexity, and for each what app stack was used, so for examle we got system with 6 services, 2 of them in java, 2 in python, 1 in gloang, 1 in php
+  - throw a dice to define system complexity, and for each what app stack was used, so for example we got system with 6 services, 2 of them in Java, 2 in Python, 1 in Go, 1 in PHP
-  - throw a dice to decide what operationg system you use
+  - throw a dice to decide what operating system you use
   - do you have cloud providers
   - automation tools (if any)